The Nadir of the Thin Man

 I guess I looked a little confused, so he repeated himself: “Trust me, you will love this.”

-They also continue to remind me of how little effort it can take to help someone in crisis.
-Merely a moment of unthinking kindness; a touch of thoughtful discretion.
+Even today, when I watch one of these old movies, I am reminded of how little effort it can take to help someone in crisis; a moment of unthinking kindness, a lifetime of thoughtful discretion.